robertoDeSPb/search_engine/README.md

 For be sure that it works, you need pre-installed boost library with MSVC compiller.

-Than you should make a couple of edits (if your path to the boost not match mine) in CMakeLists.txt in search_engine folder:
+Than you should make a couple of edits (if your path to the boost not match mine) in CMakeLists.txt in search_engine folder, like this:

 set(Boost_INCLUDE_DIR "C:\\boost_1_79_0")
 set(Boost_LIBRARY_DIR "C:\\boost_1_79_0\\stage\\lib")